auerlg/DevOps-Exam/README.md

 Please connect to the slave vm via ssh (vagrant/vagrant).
 To get the SSH key to connect the slave node to Jenkins ssh into the VM and "cat /var/lib/jenkins/.ssh/id_rsa".
 Set the verifying strategy to non verifying.

-Change a line in the readme and commit to the repo to trigger a new build.
+Change a line in the readme and commit & push to the repo to trigger a new build.

-Jenkinsfile

-Set Poll SCM to:"* * * * *"